mslinn/jekyll_highlight/README.md

 Demo Jekyll tag plugin that shows how to customize a generated Jekyll tag gem.

+This plugin would be better implemented as a filter, not a tag.

 The original generated output of the [nugem](https://www.mslinn.com/ruby/6700-thor.html) command is provided as the `original` git branch of this project.
+The `nugem` program is still in the early stages of development, so the `nugem` output has been improved since this project was generated.

 ## Installation